 By Martin Wahl

 The original crest of the club displayed an oval with a town silhouette together with the letters “Austria SV”.
-When the club was renamed to SV Casino, the logo changed and a football player was placed in the center.
+When the club was renamed as SV Casino, the logo changed and a football player was placed in the center.
 Modified versions of this logo would remain until the Red Bull rebranding.